-This year Yosemite Conservancy will help change all this by funding the first phase of an extensive restoration project.
-Beginning with East Beach, crews will create a new ecologically friendly and accessible path to the beach to ensure all visitors have easy access while surrounding wetlands are protected.
-Beautiful native willows will be planted in these areas, restoring these wetlands to their natural state.
+Starting in 2011, Yosemite Conservancy donors helped change all this by funding the first phase of an extensive restoration project.
+Beginning with East Beach, crews created a new ecologically friendly and accessible path to the beach to ensure all visitors have easy access while surrounding wetlands are protected.
+Beautiful native willows were planted in these areas, restoring these wetlands to their natural state.

 With your continued support we are protecting this magnificent lake and also ensuring you a safe and enjoyable Yosemite experience.